robust-rosin/robust/scripts/README.md

   Supported values: `kinetic`, `jade`', `indigo`, `hydro`, `groovy`, `fuerte`, `electric`.
 * `ros_pkgs`: a list of the names of the packages under test (PUTs).
+* `missing-dependencies`: an optional list of the names of packages that are undeclared dependencies of the PUTs.
 * `issue`: an optional link to issue where the bug is reported.
 The time machine uses this information to determine the point in time at which the bug was reported.